- 2 Size 7 Colors for choosing the menstrual period can be nice and easy

 Like most other menstrual cups, there are two sizes of Monzcare Menstrual Cups:

 “It’s the softest cup I’ve ever tried.
 I prefer this, but I know that many people wouldn’t.
 It can be a bit hard to get it to pop open easily.
 I find myself having to twist and turn the R Cup in order to get it to suction in there.”

 “I just wasn’t happy in terms of design, function and overall quality.
-I should have stuck with my tried and true (the Diva Cup).
+In hindsight, I should have stuck with my tried and true (the Diva Cup).
 I just had to replace it, and wanted to save a few bucks.
 Actually, it was a huge waste of money!”

-“Using this cup was one of the most painful experience of my life!
+“Using the R cup was one of the most painful experiences of my life!
 And, I’ve tried other menstrual cups before and didn’t have a problem with them.”

 “It’s really hard to remove without making a total mess because it’s so soft.
 The R cup just seems to collapse in on itself at the slightest touch.
 This one should be avoided for sure.”

 Monzcare R-Cup Reusable Menstrual Cup Pros: